thosgood/this-weeks-finds/markdown/151-200/week174.md

 AND 2-morphisms in the walking adjunction, we get the walking adjunction again.
 Ponder that!

-We can summarize what we\'ve learned so far using the \"Platonic idea\" jargon I introduced last week:
+We can summarize what we've learned so far using the "Platonic idea" jargon I introduced last week:

 The Platonic idea of a monoid and the Platonic idea of a comonoid are